Jafree/Uniform-Framework-For-Community-and-InfluenceMaximization/readme.md

-###This algorithm is used for detecting community and maximizing influence in a single run.
+This algorithm is used for community detection and influence maximization.